-Line Surveys under Len Cook used what is now considered to be traditional methods of surveying, all drawing work being done by hand, calculations being done long hand, and surveying done with a dumpy level, chain, theodolite and staff, all results manually recorded in a level book.
+Line Surveys under Len Cook used what is now considered to be traditional methods of surveying, all drawing work being undertaken by hand, calculations being done long-hand, and surveying done with a dumpy level, chain, theodolite and staff – all results manually recorded in a level book.

 With Peter’s wealth of knowledge and experience, the aim of this new company was to take the expertise provided by Line Surveys to a new level in providing engineering and design consultancy services to the UK Power and Railway Industries.

 The two companies were merged in 2004 and successfully grew to 60 employees.